 For American expats in Germany, if you have a residence or abode in Germany, you need to file an unrestricted tax return.
 Otherwise, you would file a restricted tax return if your employer has no obligation to withhold German taxes.

-Germany’s tax rate is relatively high in comparison to US tax rates.
+When you look at Germany tax rate vs. US, Germany’s tax rate is relatively high in comparison.
 Though you pay more to German tax authorities up front, the benefit you gain is savings on your US tax return when filing with the IRS as an American expat living in Germany.

 Taxable income in Germany is employment income, post allowable and standard deductions.
 The tax threshold is currently EUR 9,408 for a single individual and EUR 18,816 for those married filing jointly.
 The progressive tax rate is based on income and the first cap is 42% at EUR 57,051.
 This rate will then be applied until the second threshold, EUR 270,500, is reached.
 Any income surpassing EUR 270,500 will be taxed at 45%.